livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 3.1 Terminology invariants

 - Terms defined in this file have a single authoritative meaning across the repository.
-- The canonical graph object type names are Parent, Attribute, Edge, Rating, ACL.
+- The canonical object type names are defined in Section 7.
 - Canonical names must not be aliased, abbreviated, or replaced with synonyms in normative text.
 - If a document introduces a new term, it must define it locally or reference a file that defines it.